stha-prashant/NAAMII-assignment/README.md

 # NAAMII-assignment
-Repo for assignment by NAAMII for RA application

 The assignment was completed using a notebook on kaggle.
 To run the code, first:
 1. Clone the repo using `git clone`